cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 ## **2064** TRON attack

 <span style="font-variant:small-caps;">Lasse and Sigur entered</span> their game room.
-Game rooms were large and round, with plants, many painted fantasy pictures on the wall and a pedestal with drinks and many kinds of fruits, nuts and sweets.
+Game rooms were large and round, with plants, many painted fantasy pictures on the wall and a pedestal with drinks and many kinds of fruits, nuts, and sweets.
 Four large computer screens floated above a table in the middle of the room.
 On the table lay two keyboards, four controllers about the size of a fist and two large glass balls that were open towards the bottom.
 Lasse and Sigur sat down on the chairs and took the keyboards.